wko27/blog/_daily/2018-10-15-Tennis_and_Weights.md

   * haven't climbed in three weeks
   * finished an 11c
 * dental appointment
-* lunch with parents at home
+* dumplings for lunch with parents at home
 * three sensor installs into tire
 * ran around gathering test data sets
 * purchased 500 lbs of weights from Walmart